apache/turbine-archetypes/src/main/resources/archetype-resources/docs/README.md

 - target/test-classes/projects/first/project/integrationtest/src/test/conf/torque/TorqueTest.properties or
   META-INF/maven/archetype-metadata.xml

 The security test is by default skipped as it requires a running mysql.
-It tests many of the Fulcrum Torque Turbine security aspects, activate it by calling
+It tests many of the Fulcrum Torque Turbine security aspects, you may activate it by calling

 ```sh
 mvn test -DskipTests=false